MD Program - How to Apply

 Applying and Interviewing With Us

-We require an online application to be submitted through AMCAS and a secondary application for the College of Medicine.
+We require an online application submitted through AMCAS and a secondary application for the College of Medicine.
 Applicants judged to be most qualified are invited for an interview mid-September through March.

 University Park Curriculum, Accelerated Pathways and Combined Degrees

 All students whose educational path includes an MD degree must apply through AMCAS and gain acceptance to the College of Medicine.
 Students who wish to study at University Park can indicate their preference in the supplemental application provided the College of Medicine.
-Students will be contacted by their respective program of interest post acceptance to complete a separate application for that program after their acceptance.
-For most of the combined program, you must submit a separate application for the other degree to the school where it will be earned; see each combined program's page for more details.
+Students will be contacted by their respective program of interest post acceptance to complete a separate application for that pathway after their acceptance.
+For most combined degree options, you must submit a separate application for the other degree to the school where it will be earned.

 We seek highly motivated students who aim to become patient-centric, empathetic physicians.
 Candidates must have demonstrable abilities and skills in the areas of perception and observation, communication, motor and tactile function, cognition, and professionalism.